 - Stir in Green Tabasco Sauce (affiliate link) and fresh-squeezed or fresh-frozen lime juice to taste.
 (I like a lot of both in mine!)

-- Serve hot, with diced avocado, grated Mexican Blend Cheese, Sour cream, cut limes, and Green Tabasco Sauce to add at the table as desired.
+- Serve hot, with diced avocado, grated Mexican Blend Cheese, Sour cream, cut limes, and Green Tabasco Sauce to add at the table if desired.

-I made this soup in my 6 quart Instant Pot (affiliate link) but of course you can use another Electric Pressure Cooker (affiliate link) or a stovetop pressure cooker (affiliate link) if that’s what you have.
-And look at the end of the recipe if you’d prefer to just make the soup in a pan on the stove.
+I made this soup in my 6 quart Instant Pot (affiliate link) but look at the end of the recipe if you’d prefer to just make the soup in a pan on the stove.

 Recipe adapted from Easy Taco Soup.
 This recipe makes a bigger pot of soup.
 If you want Instant Pot Taco Soup but don’t care if it’s low in carbs, you can eliminate the diced red bell pepper and add 2 cans beans like the inspiring recipe has.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Eliminating the beans and replacing them with chopped red bell pepper and Poblano pepper makes this a great low-carb and low-glycemic soup, and it can also easily be suitable for the South Beach Diet with lean ground beef (and low-fat dairy products if you’re adding those.)

 Find More Recipes Like This One: